A completely new way of operating

 “What makes this project so special is the way we combine known and new technologies in order to optimise every aspect of the operations.
 In my opinion, the greatest innovation lies in the big picture approach and the concept as a whole, not necessarily the isolated technology choices,” says Hegreberg.

 Real time collaboration over great distances

-Extensive use of video technology, customized software and mobile devices enable interaction and continuous communication.
+Extensive use of video technology, customised software and mobile devices enable interaction and continuous communication.
 The Martin Linge concept is based on a high degree of collaboration between all the different installations and locations involved in the operations.
 Team sessions involving the different units are facilitated in the collaboration room.

 “An important element in the collaboration sessions is the extended use of graphics and models.
-We use visualization tools and 3D models to access data and collaborate.
+We use visualisation tools and 3D models to access data and collaborate.
 These tools may be used anywhere, also offshore, and will play an important role in the operations.
 It feels like being in the same room even though there’s literally an ocean between us,” says Hegreberg.